Marine Preservation in Italy

-The College of Global Studies offers students an intense program in marine biology and conservation of marine ecosystem in collaboration with The Marine Protected Area of Plemmirio, a few kilometers south of Siracusa (Sicily).
+The College of Global Studies offers students an intense program in marine biology and conservation of marine ecosystem in collaboration with The Marine Protected Area of Plemmirio, a few kilometers south of Syracuse (Sicily).
 Students also visit Acitrezza which is a small, charming fishing village near Catania with a strong historical /literary background.
 The trip introduces students to the traditional fishing industry and fishing village life.
 Fishing is a primary source of employment and income for local communities.
 Students examine the impact of human activity on the environment, and the ways in which development and conservation practices can serve both human and environmental interests.
-View the course syllabus.

 Students will receive six semester credit hours (3 credit hours for Italian language instruction and 3 credit hours for the marine preservation course and fieldwork).